utsw-bicf/auto-docker/README.md

 ### Creating a new image

 1. When a user wants to create a new image, first they should create an issue requesting this new image.
-While this is not necessary, we have found it useful for tracking purposes, but if you are so inclined, you can skip this step.
+While this is not strictly necessary, we have found it useful for tracking purposes, but if you are so inclined, you can skip this step.
 What is in this issue is up to the manager of the fork, however, it is recommended that they list out the following:

 * The programs and associated version numbers required for this image
 * The URLs for any installation instructions and downloads
 * Any time crunch considerations
 * What programs would be tested for validation, and how they should be verified (we mostly use a simple version verification)

 2. Create a new branch for this image.
-If your system supports it, you can tie the branch to the issue.
+If your system supports it (i.e. GitLab), you can tie the branch to the issue.

 3. On this branch, write the new Docker recipe along with any tests that are required to ensure functionality.
 Note that with the checks, it is recommended that you only test the first line or two, or however much is required to get a version number, __***and***__ URLs tend to not work very well, and can cause testing failures.
 It is also advised, though not required, that you prefix the new image's base directory with "test_" (i.e. "test_base/1.0.0"), as this will prevent the system from pushing to your DockerHub account, and updating *relations.yaml* until you are ready.
 Once you are comfortable that the image is roughly where you are ready to have it up on DockerHub, remove the "test_" prefix from the new image's base directory.